STUDY JAPANESE ONLINE WITH NATIVES HERE

 Taking off your shoes is such an ingrained habit that when tourists arrive at a hotel, they need to take off their shoes and slippers.

-This behavior has been around since the Yayoi period, circa 300 BC to 250 AD.
-It is a secular concept known as “kekkai”, which represents the division between the world of purity and blemish.
+This behavior has existed since the Yayoi period, around 300 BC to 250 AD.
+It is a secular concept known as “kekkai”, which represents the division between the world of purity and the taint.

 Many ideas arise from the concept that indoors we are in a pure and clean environment, while the outside world is a dirty space.
 In the case of Buddhist temples, attendees and visitors can only enter if they are barefoot.